 Dental bonding not only evens out the colour of the tooth; it also deals with any holes, chips, and other imperfections.
 You can expect the results to last for about five years before the bonding work needs to be re-done.

 Veneers are the most drastic way to fix fluorosis in teeth.
 After removing any damaged enamel, the dentist prepares the tooth surface by filing it down slightly and then applies a custom-made thin porcelain cover.
 Porcelain veneers look just like natural teeth when done well, and should last 10-15 years before needing to be replaced.

-On the downside, porcelain veneers cost around £400 – £1,000 per tooth, although you may be able to get them cheaper overseas.
+On the downside, porcelain veneers cost around £400 – £1,000 per tooth.
+If you need a few, consider travelling to get cheaper veneers overseas.

 Our guide to veneers has more information about this treatment, including the benefits of composite vs. porcelain.
 You can view a summary of all these fluorosis treatment options in the table below.

 Can you get treatment for fluorosis on the NHS?